LeonelKero/sport-club/readme.md

 - Spring Starter Validation
 - Spring Starter Test
 - JSON
-- Spring Starter Data JDBC
+- Spring Starter Data JDBC (The model representing the class must have a version field of type int).

 ## Features